 Total (before incentives) $12,950 – $20,750 depending on storage

-CountBricks AI applies available state tax credits and utility rebates automatically, giving homeowners a clear net price.
+CountBricks AI applies available state tax credits and utility rebates automatically, providing homeowners with a clear net price.

 1. Site assessment: Upload drone photos or plans; speak dimensional data for instant takeoff.